 GATE Electrical Engineering (EE) Syllabus 2025

-A deep understanding of the GATE EE syllabus will form the backbone of the test.
+A deep understanding of the GATE Electrical (EE) syllabus will form the backbone of the test.
 The syllabus outlines a comprehensive range of concepts and topics that aspiring engineers must master.
 Familiarizing oneself with the entire curriculum and the specific marking scheme used for Electrical Engineering is crucial.
 Read the syllabus mentioned in this article carefully.

 Prepare for GATE Exam with Free GATE Mock Tests.

-GATE Electrical Engineering Syllabus 2025
+GATE Electrical (EE) Syllabus 2025

 Section 1: Engineering Mathematics